Trump signals some regret on China trade war at G-7 summit

 The annual G-7 summit has historically been used to highlight common ground among the world's leading democracies.
 But in a bid to work around Trump's impulsiveness, Macron has eschewed plans for a formal joint statement from this gathering.

-Trump has scheduled individual meetings with several of his counterparts, including Macron, Trudeau, Merkel, Japanese Prime Minister Shinzo Abe and Indian Prime Minister Narendra Modi.
+Trump has scheduled individual meetings with several of his counterparts, including Macron, Trudeau, Merkel, Abe and Indian Prime Minister Narendra Modi.

 AP writer Kevin Freking contributed from Washington.